Sergio Floccari

-Sergio Floccari ([ˈsɛrdʒo ˈflɔkkari]; born 12 November 1981) is a former Italian footballer who plays as a striker.
+Sergio Floccari ([ˈsɛrdʒo ˈflɔkkari]; born 12 November 1981) is a former Italian footballer who played as a striker.

 Club career

 Early career

 Floccari began playing football as a junior with the local side of his town, Nicotera, before moving into the youth system of Catanzaro.
 He began senior career with Avezzano and Promozione team Montebelluna before moving up to Serie C2 with Mestre and Faenza.
 It was at Faenza, under coach Carlo Regno, assistant to 2009–10 Lazio coach Davide Ballardini, that Floccari first bloomed, scoring many goals.

 Rise

 Following his successful period at Faenza, he joined Genoa in 2002, but did not establish himself as a regular, playing just nine league games and scoring one goal in his first season of Serie B.

 Floccari took a step back into Serie C2, joining Rimini in co-ownership deal where he played and scored regularly.
 His goals contributed to successful promotions as Rimini went from playing in C2 to Serie B during his time there.
 The club also bought him outright in June 2003.

 In January 2006, Floccari's form was rewarded when Serie A strugglers Messina signed him (jointly-signed with Atalanta from Rimini) as they looked to avoid relegation.
 Floccari scored three times as Messina survived thanks to the Calciopoli scandal.
 Two of those goals came in a 2–2 draw with Juventus.
 In June 2006, Messina bought the remain rights from Atalanta.
 In his first full season of Serie A in 2006–07, Floccari scored only twice as Messina finished last.